arithmetica-org/arithmetica/README.md

 Arithmetica is a general purpose linux math library with a wide variety of mathematical functions and features.

 This library uses [basic_math_operations](https://github.com/avighnac/basic_math_operations) to achieve arbitrary precision.
-While compiling an application using arithmetica, basic_math_operations will also have to be linked.
+While linking an application using arithmetica, basic_math_operations will also have to be linked.

 # Functions